Antony-Q/yeehaw_commerce/README.md

 ## Installation
+Navigate to the root folder in your terminal
 Run the following command at the root of your project: npm install.
-Ensure that you have MySQL2 installed as well.<br>
+Install mysql2.
+Start MySQL and type in "SOURCE ./db/schema.sql;" then "USE ecommerce_db;" Seed the database by typing in "npm run seed" and then start the server with "npm start" Open insomnia app and make GET, POST, PUT, and DELETE requests to interact with database, via the URL Request form.

 ## Screenshot
 ![screenshot](screenshot.PNG)
+Video of app in action [here](https://github.com/Antony-Q/yeehaw_commerce)

 ## Questions
 GitHub: [Antony-Q](https://github.com/Antony-Q/capitalist-capitulator)<br>